©iStock.com/chalabala

 Anthony S. Mangeri

-Anthony S. Mangeri, MPA, CPM, CEM, has been an active practitioner in emergency management for over 35 years.
-He currently holds the position of chief operating officer and principal at the Mangeri Group, LLC, and serves as the president of Region 2 of the International Association of Emergency Managers (IAEM).
-Before his current role, Anthony was the assistant vice president for mitigation and resilience at The Olson Group Ltd. He also was a town manager, where he led the community’s response to the COVID-19 pandemic.
-He managed local emergency preparedness, disaster recovery operations, and was instrumental in establishing a municipal police department.
-For over a decade, he held the position of New Jersey’s state hazard mitigation officer, where he developed systems to identify hazards, prioritize risks, and mitigate threats.
-During the 9/11 attacks, he played a crucial role as the operations chief at the New Jersey Emergency Operations Center, coordinating the state’s response to the World Trade Center attacks.
-He has also dedicated over 35 years as a volunteer firefighter and emergency medical technician.
-Anthony holds a Master of Public Administration from Rutgers University and completed a fellowship in Public Health Leadership in Emergency Response.
-He is a Certified Professional Coach and actively contributes to the emergency management community.
-Currently, he serves on the IAEM-USA Board of Directors and is a member of the Board of Governors of the Philadelphia InfraGard Members Alliance.
+Anthony S. Mangeri, MPA, CPM, CEM, is the chief operating officer and principal at the Mangeri Group, LLC, and president of the International Association of Emergency Managers’ (IAEM) Region 2.
+He currently serves on the IAEM-USA board of directors and is a board member of the Philadelphia InfraGard Members Alliance.
+Before the Mangeri Group, LLC, Anthony was the assistant vice president for Mitigation and Resilience at The Olson Group Ltd. Before that, he served as a town manager, where he navigated the community through the challenges of the COVID-19 pandemic, was responsible for local emergency preparedness, disaster recovery operations, and played a key role in the establishment of a municipal police department.
+Anthony also served as the New Jersey State Hazard Mitigation Officer for over a decade.
+During the response and recovery to the September 11, 2001, terrorist attacks, he was the operations chief at the New Jersey Emergency Operations Center, where he coordinated the state’s response efforts.
+Beyond his professional achievements, Anthony has committed over 35 years to serving as a volunteer firefighter and emergency medical technician.
+He holds a Master of Public Administration from Rutgers University and has completed a fellowship in Public Health Leadership in Emergency Response.
+As a Certified Professional Coach, Anthony continues to contribute his knowledge and expertise to the emergency management community.

 SHARE: